vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > therefore be self-controlled and sober-minded for the sake of your prayers. - 1 Peter 4:7 (ESV)

-Some calls for prayers are public, and in that case it can server as an goal alignment to be acted upon later.
+Some calls for prayers are public, and in that case it can serve as a goal alignment to be acted upon later.

 ## The Bible's Missing Modern Words